Unique and varied

 Importance of plants

-- Forests cycle water between the soil and atmosphere to help make rain.
+- Forests cycle water between the soil and atmosphere and help make rain.

-- Trees make oxygen for us to breathe.
+- Trees produce oxygen for us to breathe.

 - Trees absorb carbon dioxide so are valuable "carbon sinks" to help counter climate change.

 Places where our native flora grows are also places we like to visit.
-They are popular places for tourists too, so are important for our economy.
+They are popular places for tourists so are important for our economy.
 Plants also provide habitat for a wide variety of animals.

-Planting even a few pioneer species can encourage birds to bring in seeds from a wider variety of plants.
-This saves you growing them yourself.
+In restoration, planting even a few pioneer species can encourage birds to bring in the seed of a wider variety of plants, saving you the time and expense of growing them yourself.
 And pioneer species are better adapted to the open sites where restoration planting is often done.

-Bush areas will ideally regenerate naturally from falling seeds, or those carried in by wind or birds.
-But sometimes nature needs a helping hand by restoration planting.
-This is especially so if the restoration is happening on land that was farmed.
+Ideally, bush areas will regenerate naturally from falling seeds, or those carried in by wind or birds.
+But sometimes nature may need a helping hand through active restoration planting and seeding.
+This is especially so if the restoration is being done on land that was previously farmed.
 Collecting seeds close to where they are to be planted is called ecosourcing.
 It is an important part of a restoration project.

 Why is ecosourcing important?

-Ecosourced plants are suited to local conditions.
-They are more likely to survive.
-Local plants will help maintain the area's special characteristics.
-Ecosourcing will also avoid planting species which are not native to the local area and which could become invasive.
+Ecosourced plants will be suited to local conditions and more likely to survive.
+They will also help maintain the area's unique local characteristics.
+Ecosourcing will avoid the risk of planting species which are not native to the local area and which could become invasive.